bolsinga/web_generator/build_tools/README.txt

   BUILD_DIR.
-If it is not set, it will set BUILD_DIR to "/tmp/svn-build/<process_id>". repository - The name of the repository (also passed to svn post-commit) to export from. revision - The revision of repository (also passed to svn post-commit) to export.
+If it is not set, it will set BUILD_DIR to "/tmp/svn-build/<process_id>". repository - The name of the repository (also passed to svn post-commit) to export from. revision - The revision of repository (also passed to svn post-commit) to export. project_dir - The project directory in the repository to export (obtained from svn_project_description.sh). project_name - The project name (obtained from svn_project_description.sh).

 ----------
 dir_build.sh